ghc/ghc/docs/users_guide/runtime_control.rst

     Set the amount of idle time which must pass before an idle GC is performed.
     Setting ``-I0`` disables the idle GC.

-    The idle GC is one of three ways to trigger a major GC.
-The other two are heap overflow—where GHC will perform a GC if necessary—and manually by the programmer via the interface in System.Mem (FIXME: link)
+    The idle GC only affects the threaded version of the RTS (see :ghc-flag:`-threaded`).

-    The idle GC only affects the threaded and SMP versions of the RTS (see :ghc-flag:`-threaded`, :ref:`options-linker`).
-When the idle GC is enabled, a major GC is automatically performed if the runtime has been idle for the specified period of time.
+    When the idle GC is enabled, a major GC is automatically performed when the runtime has been idle for the specified period of time.

-    If idle GC is disabled, GCs will only happen via the other two mechanisms mentioned.
+    When idle GC is not enabled, GCs will only happen via the other two available mechanisms: a heap overflow—where GHC will perform a GC if necessary—and manually by the programmer via the interface in :base-ref:`System.Mem`.

     For an interactive application, it is probably a good idea to use the idle GC, because it will allow GCs to run in the idle time when no Haskell